 Accents are generally chosen based on personal preference, though the shape, size, color and quality impact the overall beauty of the ring.
 They’re found in diamond rings of all carat weights, designs and prices.
 For example, several of these extremely high-end diamond rings auctioned at Bonhams, which were featured in diamond industry publication Rapaport, feature baguette diamond accents included to enhance their beauty.

 Choose your Diamond Accent shape based on personal preference, your center stone shape and the type of setting desired.
 For Color, consider accent diamonds that are 1-3 Color grades lower than the main stone, as long as they still appear colorless.
-This Round Brilliant Cut engagement ring includes Diamond Accents that are of complementary Color to the center stone.
+This Round Brilliant Cut engagement ring from James Allen includes Diamond Accents that are of complementary Color to the center stone.
 For Clarity, we recommend any grade where the diamond is eye clean, and there is no reason to go any higher—or pay any more—than that.

 In most cases, Diamond Accents are found in Baguette, Trillion Cut or small Round Diamond shapes.
 These designs best complement different types of centerpiece diamonds while maintaining a reasonable price point.

 The Baguette is an ideal accent stone because of its large table size and appealing symmetry.
 Classic in appearance, Baguettes are often available in smaller Carat weights and can be arranged next to other Baguettes to create a row of diamonds.
 Its step cuts provide a contrast to other Diamond Shapes generally used as a center stone, like a Round Cut or Cushion Cut.
 Baguettes tend to have less brilliance (i.e. sparkle) than Small Round Diamond Accents and Trillion Cut Accents.